5 clever little iCloud tips you’ll probably use

 Another great feature in iCloud online is Mail Rules.
 These let you specify a simple collection of rules that are applied to all incoming email across all your devices.
 You can use it to gather all the messages you receive from a club, business, or person.
 The snag with the approach is that all these messages are then quarantined in a sub-folder in your email across all your iCloud devices.
 You must remember to take a look inside that folder, as incoming messages won’t be visible in your general in-box.

-- Then choose the most relevant of the available rules: drom, addressed to, CC’d to, is addressed or CC’d to, has subject containing, has list-id containing
+- Then choose the most relevant of the available rules: from, addressed to, CC’d to, is addressed or CC’d to, has subject containing, has list-id containing.

 iWork smarter

-If you use iWork you need never lose a previous version of anything you are working on.
-Just open iCloud.com, launch the online version of the iWork app you are using find and select the document you want and then click the gears icon.
-You’ll be presented with a few tools including Browse all versions.
-Tap this and you can pull out an earlier version of your work.
+If you use iWork, you need never lose a previous version of anything you are working on.
+Just open iCloud.com, launch the online version of the iWork app you are using find, select the document you want, and then click the gears icon.
+You’ll be presented with a few tools, including Browse all versions.
+Tap this, and you can pull out an earlier version of your work.

 Let me know if you come across any other iCloud tips.